multipath-tcp/mptcp-upstream-virtme-docker/README.md

 ### Env vars

+#### Skip kernel build

+If you didn't change the kernel code, it can be useful to skip the compilation part.
+You can then set `INPUT_BUILD_SKIP=1` to save a few seconds to start the VM.

 #### Not blocking with questions

 You can set `INPUT_NO_BLOCK=1` env var not to block if these files are present.